SaketJNU/Java-Programs/README.md

 # Java-Programs
-## Java code for fundamental programs for students
+## *Java code for fundamental programs for students*
-[1] Program to read a number from the user and print whether it is positive or negative.
+1. Program to read a number from the user and print whether it is positive or negative.
-[2] Program to solve quadratic equations (use if, else if and else).
+2. Program to solve quadratic equations (use if, else if and else).
 3. Take three numbers from the user and print the greatest number.
 4. Program that keeps a number from the user and generates an integer between 1 and 7 and displays the name of the weekday.